sebazc/playwright-python-pytest/README.md

 * pytest-html-reporter

 ## Test object
 The page used for testing purposes is [Polymer Shop](https://shop.polymer-project.org/), an e-commerce site which is part of the repository [awesome-sites-to-test-on](https://github.com/BMayhew/awesome-sites-to-test-on).
-My appreciation to them for building the website and making it public.
+Thanks to them for building the website and making it public.

 The test cases being automated in this sample can be seen in the following <a href="https://docs.google.com/spreadsheets/d/1Yw4RZhlJadAuDd0H-srGgfOUAO1_9h3NVO88YOhAWUQ/edit#gid=0" target="_blank">test cases sheet</a>.